SimulatorDictator/Final_Project/README.md

 Currently, I am using two virtual machine.
 The master node is also hosting Jenkins.
 In the future I will run Jenkins on a third separate machine.

-I will implement environment variables to ensure that sensitive informatio is not uploaded to GitHub.
+I will implement environment variables to ensure that sensitive information is not uploaded to GitHub.

 I would like to implement a queue system for board game reservations.
 As two customers can reserve one board game, it would be useful to see who reserved it first, and at what time.